Voltaire's beating up in front of Sully townhouse

 December 1725.
 Voltaire, 30 years old, was invited to lunch by duke of Sully in his Parisian townhouse.
 Suddenly, a domestic turned up and gave him a note.
 Men were waiting for him downstairs and wanted to speak with him about a business concerning him.
 A plot.

 Voltaire frowned.
 Plot??
 He left his host and get down the stairs four at a time.
 There, he found 3 men in front of the city house.
 3 domestics sent by lord of Rohan-Chabot.
-He knew this later... after they beat him up, the worst beating of his life!
+They beat him up, the worst beating of his life!

 But what exactly happened?
-Few days ago, the drama took place in the dressing room of actress Adrienne Lecouvreur, in the Comédie-Française.
+Few days ago, the drama took place in the dressing room of actress Adrienne Lecouvreur, in Comédie-Française.
+Voltaire and Rohan, two admirers, were in this room.
 Rohan, a Breton lord (and a real asshole) asked him who he was.

-He, the proud Breton nobleman in front of Voltaire, the little philosopher who was of common stock... but Adrienne liked Voltaire.
+The proud Breton nobleman VS Voltaire, the little philosopher who was of common stock... but Adrienne liked Voltaire.
 This one answered Rohan: "I have not a famous name, but I know how to honour mine."
 Whoa, he had it coming!

 But careful, the nobleman grudged against Voltaire: that was how the philosopher was humiliated few days later, the nose in the dirty gutter, while Rohan witnessed all the scene from his carriage parked close by.